aliRazaCollegeOfEme/hubspot-crm-automation/README.md

 # example output

 # further to done:
-# docker application (move above commands to docker file)
-# use some queue e.g. bullMQ or some DB table to fetch contacts into queue then process.
-# delete from queue/table after processing
+docker application (move above commands to docker file) use some queue e.g. bullMQ or some DB table to fetch contacts into queue then process.
+Or implement a CRON job. delete from queue/table after processing.